SUNMASK-web/SUNMASK/README.md

 Additionally, many of the midi files for coconet are not well processed by midijs, we are working on a fix but this is why many coconet samples do not show up in the web player. `coconet_sample_1_0.mid` is a generally well functioning example, which shows the quality of Coconet as a generative model.

 # Interactive Web Tools
-The original samples page can also be seen at [https://coconets.github.io/](https://coconets.github.io/), or interactively via the Google Doodle [https://www.google.com/doodles/celebrating-johann-sebastian-bach](https://www.google.com/doodles/celebrating-johann-sebastian-bach) or glitch.me versions [http://coconet.glitch.me/](http://coconet.glitch.me/).
+The original samples page for Coconet can also be seen at [https://coconets.github.io/](https://coconets.github.io/), or interactively via the Google Doodle [https://www.google.com/doodles/celebrating-johann-sebastian-bach](https://www.google.com/doodles/celebrating-johann-sebastian-bach) or glitch.me versions [http://coconet.glitch.me/](http://coconet.glitch.me/).

 As an alternative, you can use the timidity program `timidity -T 160 file.mid` on any of the files from `midis/` , downloaded to your local machine.